JoeMGomes/ACG-FILS/README.md

 ### **Normals**

-To calculate the normals of the mountain we did the following:
+To calculate the normals of the mountain the following was done:

 * For each square of the mesh calculate the average normal: